laminas/laminas-di/docs/book/v2/instance-manager.md

 > ### Version 2
 >
-> This is documentation for the legacy version (2.x) of zend-di.
+> This is documentation for the legacy version (2.x) of laminas-di.

-The `InstanceManager` is responsible for any runtime information associated with the zend-di DiC.
+The `InstanceManager` is responsible for any runtime information associated with the laminas-di DiC.
 This means that the information that goes into the instance manager is specific to both how the particular consuming application's needs, and even more specifically to the environment in which the application is running.